milabuob/nirfaster-uFF/README.md

 ## Some technical details

+The reason for the Mac issue: Mac automatically attaches a quarantine attribute to downloaded files, and the marked files will be checked by the Gatekeeper.
+Somehow (file I/O, possibly), Apple's gatekeeper is not very happy about my code and refuses to run.
+This checking can be bypassed by manually removing the quarantine attribute.
+You can view this by `ls -l@`, and you should see the `com.apple.quarantine` thing.

 Speed-critically functions are packed in precompiled libraries, nirfasteruff_cpu and nirfasteruff_cuda.
 The Linux and Mac versions are statically linked so there is only one file for each library, and no extra dependen is required (need testing).
 Only limited static linking could be used on Windows (e.g. the CUDA libraries), and consequently the necessary dlls are also included.

 I'm compiling for both Python 3.11 (the default version shipped by Anaconda, as of July 2024) and 3.10 (the version cedalion uses).
 No extra python libraries needed, though of course you will need numpy, scipy, and matplotlib.
 They should already be available if you use Anaconda python.

 CUDA toolkit used: ver.
-12.4, supporting from sm_52 (GTX 9xx series) to sm_90a (next to be released)
+12.4, supporting from ```sm_52``` (GTX 9xx series) to ```sm_90a``` (next to be released)

 #### Currently tested working good on: